-There are at least 415 cataloged tombs, designated TT for Theban Tomb.
+There are at least 415 catalogued tombs, designated TT for Theban Tomb.
 There are other tombs whose position has been lost, or for some other reason do not conform to this classification.
 See for instance the List of MMA Tombs.
 Theban tombs tended to have clay Funerary cones placed over the entrance of the tomb chapels.
-During the New Kingdom they were inscribed with the title and name of the tomb owner, sometimes with short prayers.
-Of the 400 recorded sets of cones, only about 80 come from cataloged tombs.
+During the New Kingdom, they were inscribed with the title and name of the tomb owner, sometimes with short prayers.
+Of the 400 recorded sets of cones, only about 80 come from catalogued tombs.

 These tombs are some of the best least-visited attractions on the west bank.
 Nestled in the foothills opposite the Ramesseum are more than 400 tombs belonging to nobles from the 6th dynasty to the Graeco-Roman period.
 Where royal tombs were decorated with cryptic passages from the Book of the Dead to guide them through the afterlife, the nobles, intent on letting the good life continue after their death, decorated their tombs with wonderfully detailed scenes of their daily lives.